configcat/docs/website/docs/advanced/config-v2-migration-guide.md

 ## Migrating from Config V1 to Config V2

-To migrate from Config V1 to Config V2, you have to copy your V1 config to a new V2 one and update your applications to use the new config.
-The migration process is the following:
+The migration process starts with copying your V1 config to a new V2 one and updating your applications to use the new config.
+The complete process is the following:

 ### Step 1: Create the V2 config